jbarratt/serialized-hugo/content/post/envoy-ratelimiting.md

 ## Defining the backend

-The backend is a [very simple go app](https://github.com/jbarratt/envoy_ratelimit_example/blob/master/backend/main.go) running in a container.
+The backend is a [very simple Go app](https://github.com/jbarratt/envoy_ratelimit_example/blob/master/backend/main.go) running in a container.

 It shows up (cleverly named `backend`) a few times in the `envoy.yaml` config file.